SGDInstitute/apollo/content/collections/pages/mblgtacc/hospitality.md

         content:
           -
             type: text
             text: "We're committed to the attendee experience.
-Learn more below, and visit us at the information desk" -
+Learn more below, and visit us at the information desk."
+      -
         type: heading
         attrs: